Table of Contents

 A forum dedicated to the

-storage engine is available at https://forums.mysql.com/list.php?112.
+ARCHIVEstorage engine is available at https://forums.mysql.com/list.php?112.

-storage engine acts as a
+The BLACKHOLE storage engine acts as a

 “black hole” that accepts data but throws it away and